-- High solar gain in cottage design- large window area facing east to warm cottages in the morning.
+- High solar gain in villa design- large window area facing east to warm villas in the morning.
 Ample thermal drapes

-- Buildings have a good thermal envelope- Cottages comply with or exceed the current insulation standard, double glazing on the rear villas, our houses and the studio.
+- Buildings have a good thermal envelope- Villas comply with or exceed the current insulation standard, double glazing on the rear villas, our houses and the studio.

 - Use ceiling fans to circulate air for cooling in summer and heat distribution in winter.

-- Trees on the northern boundary which were shading 2 cottages in winter have now been cut down and replaced by more appropriate native shrubs.
+- Trees on the northern boundary which were shading 2 villas in winter have now been cut down and replaced by more appropriate native shrubs.

-- Good design in cottages avoids the need for air conditioning.
+- Good design in villas and studio avoids the need for air conditioning.
 Large opening windows and doors catch the sea breeze, generous roof overhangs give shade mid-day.

 - Discourage heavy use of fossil fuels.
 We do not allow jet skis use by guests or encourage helicopters as a mode of transport.
-All recreation options are non-powered - kayaks rather than motor boats.
+All recreation options are non-powered - kayaks and paddle boards rather than motor boats.

 - Reduce vehicle use within business.
 Use bicycle transport within property when possible.
 All staff live close by and mostly walk to work along beach.
 All the family combines business shopping trips with personal shopping.

-- Upgraded our main vehicle with a modern diesel car and our tractor with a new, fuel efficient diesel.
+- Regularly upgrade our vehicles with modern cars and our tractor with a new, fuel efficient diesel.